Ajay-Research-Lab/Docker/OpenFOAM/README.md

 ### Version 1.0.0 (latest)

-This image uses Ubuntu (kinetic-20220602) as the base OS.
-Other softwares installed include:
+This image uses ajaylab/cpp docker image as the base.
+Over this, we have installed:
-- GNU compiler collection (v12.2.0)
-- Vim editor (v9.0.242)
-- GNU gdb (v.12.1.0)
-- duf utility
+- OpenFOAM (v2306)

 # Authors